joebywan/joebywan.github.io/_posts/2022-05-10-How-I-got-into-cloud.md

 I've been doing talks for them to the grads when they finish to help out with ideas on what to do next.
 Not everyone's as lucky as myself or has the previous experience I did, so I did up a bunch of slides which I give out, and have been giving advice afterwards when asked.

-I hope these articles will provide a reference point I can point the grads or anyone else to when they're after advice on what they should do to get into cloud.
+I hope this series of articles will provide a reference point I can point the grads or anyone else to when they're after advice on what they should do to get into cloud.

 ![buildingClouds]({{ site.baseurl }}/images/man-installing-cloud.jpg)